jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 ## DSpace

-Router is certified to work with Dspace 5.x
+Router is certified to work with Dspace 5.x Two SWORD2 integration options exist:

+* DSpace Native – this results in deposits with a basic set of meta-data
+* DSpace-RIOXX – this will populate additional RIOXX fields with meta-data.

 Dspace needs to be configured and enabled following [these instructions](https://wiki.duraspace.org/display/DSDOC5x/SWORDv2+Server).

 Router will create a new item in your repository that includes an Atom Entry XML file containing all [PubRouter metadata](./).
 This means that even if your repository's crosswalk (XSLT) does not yet automatically extract all metadata, the full set will remain available.

+### DSpace RIOXX
+If you wish to receive [RIOXX](http://rioxx.net/v2-0-final/) metadata in addition to the standard DC terms fields to be automatically populated by PubRouter, then PubRouter requires you to have applied the [DSpace RIOXX patch](https://github.com/atmire/RIOXX) to your repository.

 ### Deposit process